 If plaque is not removed, it turns into calculus (tartar).
 When plaque and calculus are not removed, they begin to destroy the gums and bone.
 Periodontal disease is characterized by red, swollen, and bleeding gums.

 Four out of five people have periodontal disease and don’t know it!
 Most people are not aware of it because the disease is usually painless in the early stages.

-Researchers are determining if inflammation and bacteria associated with periodontal disease affects these systemic diseases and conditions.
+Researchers are determining if inflammation and bacteria associated with periodontal disease affect these systemic diseases and conditions.
 Smoking also increases the risk of periodontal disease.
 Good oral hygiene, a balanced diet, and regular dental visits can help reduce your risk of developing periodontal disease.